J-ok-git/thinking-spatially-toolkit/_pages/modules/california-as-an-island.md

 ## Preparing Materials

 The materials needed for this class include:
-1. The set of printed maps included below for group work (Step 2)
+1. <a href="https://github.com/J-ok-git/drmc-modules/blob/main/assets/pdf/Step%202%20Group%20Activity%20_%20Ordering%20the%20Maps.pdf">The set of printed maps included below for group work (Step 2)</a>
-2. The California as an Island Slide Deck (Step 3)
+2. <a href="https://github.com/J-ok-git/drmc-modules/blob/main/assets/pdf/California%20as%20an%20Island%20Presentation.pdf">The California as an Island Slide Deck (Step 3)</a>
-3. Copies of the topic cards (Step 5)
+3. <a href="https://github.com/J-ok-git/drmc-modules/blob/main/assets/pdf/Discussion%20Topics%20for%20California%20as%20an%20Island.pdf">Copies of the topic cards (Step 5)</a>
-4. Printed copies of the California as an Island collection (Step 5)
+4. <a href="https://github.com/J-ok-git/drmc-modules/blob/main/assets/pdf/Materials%20for%20California%20as%20an%20Island%20Map%20Collection.pdf">Printed copies of the California as an Island collection (Step 5)</a>

 <table style="border: none">
   <tr>